 Why Colorado Springs Is Hard on Commercial Buildings

 The Front Range climate is genuinely punishing, and commercial roofing and building envelopes take the brunt of it.
-At 6,035 feet elevation, Colorado Springs experiences UV intensity that is significantly higher than lower-elevation cities — materials that last 20 years at sea level may degrade noticeably faster here.
+At 6,035 feet, Colorado Springs sits among the highest-elevation metro areas in the country.
+The combination of altitude, dry air, and intense UV means materials that last 20 years at sea level may degrade noticeably faster here.

 Then there's the hail.
-El Paso County averages 7–10 severe hail events per year, with June historically being the worst month.
+El Paso County consistently ranks in the top 5 US counties for hail-related insurance claims, averaging 7–10 severe hail events per year, with June historically being the worst month.
 The 2018 Black Forest hailstorm dropped baseball-sized hail across the north metro, and the 2023 Falcon tornado outbreak caused widespread structural damage to buildings from Falcon through Security-Widefield.
 Winters add heavy snow loading — averaging 38–45 snow days per year — along with ice dam risk on low-slope commercial roofs.

 A commercial general contractor who hasn't worked the Colorado Springs market extensively will underestimate these factors.
 Material specs, flashing details, drainage design, and load calculations all need to account for this specific environment.